Leonetienne/BMPlib/readme.md

 # BMPlib
-Look at main.c for examples
+Look at main.cpp for examples

 ## License
 Don't Be a Jerk: The Open Source Software License.